-Describe the process to be used to ensure public participation in the development and implementation of the SWIP.
+Public Participation in the SWIP Approval Process Describe the process to be used to ensure public participation in the development and implementation of the SWIP.
 The local community should be notified of opportunities to participate in the SWIP development and implementation.
 In accordance with state statute, SWMEs must hold at least two public meetings on the draft SWIP.

-Description of Process:

-The public has been and will continue to be invited to participate in the development of the SWIP in the following ways:

-- Public comment is invited and will be accepted at the WSWMD offices during regular business hours throughout the duration of the planning process. - Public comment was solicited at a public hearing on June 29 at 1 pm (via Zoom conference call) and another will be scheduled after the SWIP is approved by ANR. - A copy of the draft has been distributed to the Town Selectboards' and appointed Supervisors of each member town.
-These recipients are the elected representatives of the public, have the duty to look out for public interest, and have the most access to the public as well as waste management policy.

-• A copy of the SWIP draft is posted on the website and also available at the WSWMD office.

-Public input will be encouraged SWIP implementation over the next five years, through:

-- Continued presence on District website. - Flyers distributed to Member Town Selectboards, Clerks, and Planning Commissions. - •Additional public meetings designed to meet town/geographic specifics will be provided, per request by member towns.
+Description of Process: The public has been and will continue to be invited to participate in the development of the SWIP in the following ways: Public comment is invited and will be accepted at the WSWMD offices during regular business hours throughout the duration of the planning process.
+Public comment was solicited at a public hearing on June 29 at 1 pm (via Zoom conference call) and another will be scheduled after the SWIP is approved by ANR.
+The District will submit a summary and documentation of the date of the public meetings to ANR as part of final approval process of this SWIP.
+A copy of the draft has been distributed to the Town Selectboards' and appointed Supervisors of each member town.
+These recipients are the elected representatives of the public, have the duty to look out for public interest, and have the most access to the public as well as waste management policy. • A copy of the SWIP draft is posted on the website and also available at the WSWMD office.
+Public input will be encouraged SWIP implementation over the next five years, through: Continued presence on District website.
+Flyers distributed to Member Town Selectboards, Clerks, and Planning Commissions.
+Additional public meetings designed to meet town/geographic specifics will be provided, per request by member towns.